spatie/laravel-health/docs/available-checks/overview.md

 - [Schedule](schedule)
 - [Used Disk Space](used-disk-space)

+## Third party checks

+If you have created [a custom check](/docs/laravel-health/v1/basic-usage/creating-custom-checks), consider packaging it up so others can make use of it too.
+Take a look at the [spatie/cpu-load-health-check](https://github.com/spatie/cpu-load-health-check) for a good example of how to package a health check.
+If you don't know how to create a package, consider watching the [Laravel Package Training](https://laravelpackage.training).

-If you have created a check, let us know, and we'll add it to this list.
+When you've created a custom check, [let us know](mailto:info@spatie.be), and we'll add it to the list above